 - Celebrate your small wins – Small or big an achievement is an achievement and whether many people know what I’ve accomplished or not I always pat myself on the back.

-- God will always send you a partner (Or help) – There has been so many instances where I’ve needed help with a specific task and then somehow the course of life becomes aligned with the right people.
+- God will always send you a partner (Or help) – There has been so many instances where I’ve needed help with a specific task and then somehow the course of life has aligned with the right people.
 I truly believe that God always sends help.
 Also in the same breath, I realised how factual the statement “If you don’t ask the answer will always be no” is.

 - Health Is wealth – In my early 20s my health wasn’t something I ever even thought about.
 I would eat what I wanted at any time and go about my days.
 Alas, a time came when I seriously needed to fix my diet.
-Along with the diet, I started working out and I’ve reaped the means benefits of doing this.
+Along with the diet, I started working out and I’ve reaped the many benefits of doing this.
 I’ve learnt it’s just as important to take care of my physical health as it is my mental and emotional.
-I always Set aside time for these things.
+I always set aside time for these things.

 - God first always and forever – Going to church is cool but knowing him personally is the best thing ever.
 As I draw closer to him I feel more at peace and less anxious.
 If you’re not spiritual in any way, I would certainly recommend taking some quiet time for yourself to meditate.
 The benefits are endless!

 - Social media is fake – Okay so one thing I tell myself now Is that 90% (okay maybe 60%) of what I see on social media is fake.
-It’s so strange at this time to find genuine people who aren’t twisting their life stories for some type of profit.
+It’s so rare at this time to find genuine people who aren’t twisting their life stories for some type of profit.
 I’m no longer easily impressed by heavily edited photos and the rest of it. ( I hope I stay this way lol)

 - Let whoever think whatever, just keep getting better – I am and always will remain unapologetically myself.

 - The only competition I have is myself.
 The only person I aim to be better than is the women I was last year.
 Mentally, emotionally, spiritually, financially and all the rest of it lol.
-I truly believe everyone timeline is different and I’m content with that.
+I truly believe everyone’s timeline is different and I’m content with that.
 What’s meant for me will always be mine.
 My growth rate may not be the same others my age however that’s totally okay.
 My only business is to focus on myself.

 I hope you’ve enjoyed reading this post.
 That was 15 things I’ve leant so far from being in my 20’s Part 2.